smarter-sh/community/contributors/guide/pull-requests.md

 ## Fixing Linter Issues

-Kubernetes has a set of linter checks.
+Smarter has a set of linter checks.
 Some of those must pass in the entire code base, some must pass in new or modified code, and some are merely hints to developers how to improve their code.